-No one in the team traveling to Iraq was very excited about missing the helicopter.
+No one on the team traveling to Iraq was very excited about missing the helicopter.
 Most of them had slept close to nothing in the last 24 hours and were really yearning for a comfortable place to rest.
-I was a bit ahead of all of all of them -actually, 8 hours ahead, thanks to my own jet lag and the time difference.
-After having dinner/breakfast af the DFAC, my body was on a late evening mode.
+I was a bit ahead of all of them -actually, 8 hours ahead, thanks to my own jet lag and the time difference.
+After having dinner/breakfast at the DFAC, my body was on late evening mode.
 And 1am in the morning is still manageable on a normal day.
 So I was tired but not really sleepy.

 Plan B was now all set.
 At 7:30pm we will have to head to Stables, part of Camp Stryker (sic) right next to Camp Victory – and on the way to the DFAC, to register for the Rhino ride.
 For security reasons, the actual departure of the Rhino is never known ahead of time and thus varies from day to day.
 So it could be anytime between 9pm and 1am.

 Time now started to move in slow motion.
 There is not much to do at the UNAMI offices.
 For some reason, the Wi-Fi Internet connection only worked for one computer so we had to share the one and only wired connection in the living room.
 I spent 30 minutes or so trying to solve this problem but other than resetting the wireless routers was not able to find a solution.
 Watching TV or a film was only a recipe to quickly falling asleep.
 And going out for a walk was not feasible as the weather was too cold in spite of the bright sun.
 We were now reaching critical time, counting the seemingly infinite number of seconds needed to finally board the (now beloved!)
 Rhino.
 In a sense, we were prisoners of our own device -to paraphrase a well-known song.